arvindri2005/Android/README.md

 # Android
 Android app for anwesha2k23

-make sure to work on a different branch. also pull code from workingBranch branch. and also push the code to workingBranch branch.
+!!Must follow these instructions.

-Don't push code to main branch.
+Fork the repo.
+Clone it using gitbash.
+Work on a branch and push your branch to remote repo.(It would be good if you have github desktop for laptop)

-Search on Internet about how to pull from specific branches, how to puch a branch and others.
+Search on Internet about how to fork a repo and how to pull from specific branches, how to puch a branch.
-Dont mashup the proejct.
+Don't mashup the project.